NeifyT/CryptoClustering/README.md

 ### Workflow

-- [ ] Prepare the data by scaling and setting the index.
+- [x] Prepare the data by scaling and setting the index.
-- [ ] Find the best value for K-Means (‘k’ number of clusters) of the scaled data
+- [x] Find the best value for K-Means (‘k’ number of clusters) of the scaled data
-- [ ] Cluster the scaled data into ‘k’ clusters
+- [x] Cluster the scaled data into ‘k’ clusters
-- [ ] Use Principal Component Analysis (PCA) to find and reduce data to three components stored in a new DataFrame
+- [x] Use Principal Component Analysis (PCA) to find and reduce data to three components stored in a new DataFrame
-- [ ] Find the best value for K-Means of the PCA data
+- [x] Find the best value for K-Means of the PCA data
-- [ ] Cluster the PCA data into ‘k’ clusters
+- [x] Cluster the PCA data into ‘k’ clusters
-- [ ] Weight the PCA data
+- [x] Weight the PCA data
-- [ ] Answer applicable data analysis questions in the notebook file
+- [x] Answer applicable data analysis questions in the notebook file

 ### Notable Grading Criteria

-- [ ] Utilize Python specific coding conventions and formatting
+- [x] Utilize Python specific coding conventions and formatting
-- [ ] Utilize software source control Git and repository GitHub
+- [x] Utilize software source control Git and repository GitHub
-- [ ] Add additional commenting such that other developers can follow my logic beyond just the workflow outline (which I will do with a double hash [##])
+- [x] Add additional commenting such that other developers can follow my logic beyond just the workflow outline (which I will do with a double hash [##] and docstrings)

+## Notable Issues

+As I happen to work on this code within three different Python environments, I noted that the KMeans algorithm returned different inertia values depending on which version of scikit-learn was installed.
+Because of this issue, I saved the cell outputs in the notebook so any review of the Elbow Curve plot and best ‘k’ analysis would make sense within the context I ran the notebook.
+Different versions of scikit-learn could perhaps be evaluated with a different best ‘k’.

 ## Running the Program